-Our family recently visited Great Wolf Lodge for the first time.
+Our family visited Great Wolf Lodge for the first time.
 We are a family of six and had three nights at the resort at the Lagrange, Georgia location.

 What Is Great Wolf Lodge?

 Great Wolf Lodge is a chain resort designed for families with an indoor water park and other activities within the resort.

 There are Great Wolf Lodge locations all over the United States and are expanding with new locations being added all the time!
 Be sure to check often for Great Wolf Lodge Offers.
 The earlier you plan your trip, the better deals you’re able to secure.

 You can learn more about Great Wolf Lodge on their site here 🙂

 The theming of the resort is very lodge (#shocker) with lots of wolf elements (also shouldn’t be surprising based on the name!).